mwidera/board_game/README.md

 Board shows his position on 5x5 grid

-Some unittests were written to demonstrate some limitations
+Unittests were written to demonstrate the limitations

 ## Usage
 Issue following